madikizelawill2/Car-moving-side-to-side-on-the-road-3D-Game/README.md

 Using Unity software, created a basic game.
-Only focused on player controller the player is able to accelare the vehicle and move it lef to right Avoiding obstacles
+Only focused on player controller the player is able to accelarate the vehicle and move it lef to right Avoiding obstacles

 Here is an image of the game.